National Park railway station, New Zealand: History

-Originally the station and town were called Waimarino (calm waters).
-On 2 May 1926, the New Zealand Railways renamed the railway station as National Park.
-This name had come into common usage, due to the station's proximity to Tongariro National Park, and it also served to avoid confusion with other places called Waimarino.
+The Waimarino railway station was established in 1908 and two years later the Town of Waimarino was surveyed around the station.
+In 1925 the railway station's name was changed due to confusion with the Waimarino electorate and Waimarino County and to capitalise on the station's proximity to the Tongariro National Park.
+As other national parks were established in New Zealand mail and freight was incorrectly sent to the National Park railway station and town, this led to a formal proposal in 1957 to change the station's name but this suggestion was rejected.
+In 2023 a proposal was put forward to the board to change the station name to Waimarino, but this proposal was rejected.

 Plans for the station were approved in 1901 and a 4th class station of 90 ft by 17 ft was built by March 1908, with rooms for a stationmaster, luggage, urinals and ladies.
 The 240 ft by 15 ft platform was extended to 300 ft by 1933, 429 ft by 1949 and another 200 ft at each end was added in 1955.
 In 1957 the platform height was 5+1/4 in to 9+1/2 in above rail level.
 Between 1959 and 1980 it was raised to 36 cm above rail level, using pre-cast sections, at a cost of about £2,830.
 About 1930 a 110 ft verandah was added to the station.
 From 1910 to 1940 there was a Post Office at the station, including a telephone from 1914.
 There was also a 40 ft by 30 ft goods shed with verandah, a loading bank, cattle and sheep yards, two 4000 impgal water tanks and a cart approach.
 There was a tablet and fixed signals.
 Houses for railway staff and a stationmaster were built between 1908 and 1954.
 A crossing loop could take 80 wagons and a snowplough was kept at the station.

 In the 1960s, National Park became the railhead for the heavy equipment and machinery for the Tongariro Power Scheme Development, with the pumice roads substantially upgraded to take the heavy traffic.
 The station was also upgraded in 1965, with a 20-ton gantry crane, 40-ton weighbridge, 5 cement silos and a 100 ft by 50 ft goods shed, built on 11 acre of newly drained wetland to the south east of the station.
 The problem of building on the wetland was also noted in 1911, 1943 and, in 1930, the loading bank was described as being in 'a rough state' after use during building of Chateau Tongariro.
 In 1949 348 ft of drainpipes were laid when sidings were extended.

 An engine reversing triangle was built in 1912 and remained in 1963, but was overgrown by 1973.

+In August 2023, KiwiRail erected new signage at the Railway Station recognising the original name of Waimarino.